jruels/automation-dev/labs/install-aap/index.md

-After the script above completes, you can access the Dashboard at the following URL (replacing `Server IP` with your lab VM IP)
+After the script above completes, you can access the Dashboard at the following URL (replacing `Server IP` with your Controller lab VM IP)

 https://[Server IP from spreadsheet]